russellshen/MinimaLIST-Project/README.md

-- I did not need to do much citation to do this project since the vast majority was original work, and the real life evidence I did built off on is all undisputed common knowledge, like the contents of Marx-Engels Collected Works, basic pharmacological facts, linguistic scientific consensus, established proven formal scientific theorems, etc. I never needed to use others' contributions which are currently considered cutting-edge or hotly disputed.
+- I did not need to do much citation to do this project since the vast majority was original work, and the real life evidence I did built off on is all undisputed common knowledge, like the contents of Marx-Engels Collected Works, basic pharmacological facts, linguistic scientific consensus, established proven formal scientific theorems, etc.
+  - Some of that is second-order in truth-context, like "Author X said Y", not "Y is true".
+  - I never needed to use others' contributions that are currently considered cutting-edge or hotly disputed.
+Any such similarities are completely coincidental and unintended, and I am willing to add citations as needed to restore academic honesty until everyone is satisfied, but only if I get some cordial feedback and timestamps showing that the idea I am floating had already been produced prior to my timestamp of when my idea came to fruition.

 **How will public engagement work?**
 - I will eventually implement [Sponsorships](https://www.github.com/sponsors/russellshen) and